Dark Mode Light Mode

 18. “Herod’s brutal action fulfilled what God had spoken through the prophet Jeremiah”

-Matthew doesn’t just describe the horror—he frames it through the lens of prophecy.
-When Herod ordered the killing of innocent children in Bethlehem, he wasn’t just acting out of rage.
-He was stepping, unknowingly, into the shadow of something foretold.
+Matthew does not only record the horror; he frames it through the lens of prophecy.
+When Herod ordered the killing of the innocent children in Bethlehem,13 it was not just an act of rage or desperation.
+It was a shadow that had already been spoken into the story long before.

-Centuries earlier, the prophet Jeremiah wrote of a deep, aching grief:
+Centuries earlier, the prophet Jeremiah wrote words soaked in grief:

-A voice is heard in Ramah—mourning and great weeping.
-Rachel weeping for her children, refusing to be comforted, because they are no more.
+A cry is heard in Ramah—deep anguish and bitter weeping.
+Rachel weeps for her children, refusing to be comforted—for her children are gone.

 The Return to Nazareth